user-ina/Cyclistic-Case-Study/README.md

 41.21% of the bike rides by casual riders are taken on the weekend days of **Saturday** and **Sunday**.
 Meanwhile, annual members ride bikes fairly consistently throughout the week, with most rides taking place **Tuesday** through **Thursday**.
 5. The overall average ride duration for casual riders is longer than that of the annual member.
 Average ride duration for the week for both rider types was greatest during the weekend (Saturday & Sunday).

+# Act

+## Final Conclusion
+Upon inspection of the data analyzed, we determined that the main difference between annual members and casual riders is the average ride duration and the day of the week bike rides are taken.
+On average, casual riders take longer rides compared to members, and casual riders ride most during the weekend days of Saturday and Sunday.
+On the other hand, Tuesdays through Thursdays are the most popular days for bike rides by members.

+One may assume that members tend to use Cyclistic for commuting purposes considering most rides are taken on the weekdays, while casual riders use Cyclistic for leisure on the weekends.
+Although,note that this is just an assumption made based on the data.

+Since casual riders have a longer average ride duration compared to members, signing up for the membership program may be more cost-efficient to the rider.

+Digital media can be a great way to influence and market casual riders to become members due to its broad reach.

+## Next Steps
+The marketing campaign should be launched in April or May as the amount of bike rides start to drastically increase by June.
+Earth month is also in April, which could be a great month to launch the campaign since riding bikes is eco-friendly!
+Smaller marketing campaigns should also be launched throughout the year, with an emphasis on weekends since that's when casual riders ride the most.

+## Top Three Recommendations
+1. Offer a monthly trial of the annual membership at a discounted price, so casual riders can experience what it's like to be a Cyclistic member!
+2. Convey the benefits of subscribing to the annual membership to casual riders
+- Display how much money they could have saved with the membership program every time they book and complete a trip.
+3. Create special features that are limited to members as an incentive for casual riders to sign up for the membership.
+These special features could include:
+- A social feed so users can add their friends/family and compare bike rides (i.e. duration, average speed, etc.)
+- View unlimited past ride history, which is aggregated to generate statistics and trends
+- Link devices such as Apple Watch and FitBit to track health data such as heart rate
+- Ability to reserve bikes in advance